 The online voting service from ElectionsOnline permits displaying different ballots to different voters based on a voter’s profile.
 Two tools are available to do this called voter groups and special interest groups (SIGs) which may be used either alone, or together to provide the ultimate in flexibility to handle absolutely any situation that comes along.

-While having two options instead of only one (or three options if we consider the combined use of the two tools to be a third option by itself) means awesome power and flexibility, it also could mean the potential for confusion over which option to use in different circumstances.
+While having two options instead of only one (or three options if we consider the combined use of the two tools to be a third option by itself) means awesome power and flexibility in configuration and reporting, it also could mean the potential for confusion over which option to use in different circumstances.
 Hopefully this article will make clear the differences and how to most sensibly use the tools.

 Deciding What to Use

 When deciding which to use, ask yourself these questions.

 - Should a voter, by virtue of being in a particular group, be permitted to see some collection of positions specific to that group?